Technologicat/mcpyrate/repl.md

 ### Interactive mode

-Interactive mode (command-line option `-i`) starts a **macro-enabled interactive Python interpreter**, using `mcpyrate.repl.console.MacroConsole`.
+Interactive mode (`macropython -i`) starts a **macro-enabled interactive Python interpreter**, using `mcpyrate.repl.console.MacroConsole`.
 The [readline](https://docs.python.org/3/library/readline.html) and [rlcompleter](https://docs.python.org/3/library/rlcompleter.html) modules are automatically activated and connected to the REPL session, so the command history and tab completion features work as expected, pretty much like in the standard interactive Python interpreter.

 The point of this feature is to conveniently allow starting a macro-enabled REPL directly from the shell.
 In interactive mode, the filename and module command-line arguments are ignored.